Tell us a little bit about yourself and what you do.

 I use the materials that are part of the world I inhabit.
 I am interested in what an object or material does, where it’s found, what it looks like, its history, color, branding and what it signifies.
 I try to metabolize these qualities in the studio, chew them up so the thing I started with becomes unhinged, open and malleable.
 In this process materials and objects visually and physically interact with one another in ways I could never anticipate, which is a very interesting space for me in the process of making.

 I use food as material in my work because of its relationship to the body and the process of digestion.
 The mouth is a site of porosity, sexuality, communication and ingestion of something outside.
 Donna Haraway describes the tension of a co-involved relationship between species and things in terms of eating: “[t]rying to make a living, critters eat critters but can only partially digest one another.
-Quite a lot of indigestion, not to mention excretion, is the natural result […]” This partial digestion points to an in-between state of being consumed while also remaining in-tact.
+Quite a lot of indigestion, not to mention excretion, is the natural result […]” Partial digestion points to an in-between state of being consumed while also remaining in-tact.
 This process of partial-digestion is an organizing principle that permeates all of my work.

 I try to make a sculpture live, move, and change by using materials that have these inherent qualities.
 I am eternally fascinated by the metamorphosis, transmutation and volatility of material as these processes speak to the liveness of ecology, consumption, and bodily functions.